 Aurora Missouri Frisco Railroad Depot Train In Station Real Photo Postcard

-The St. Louis–San Francisco Railway, commonly known as Frisco, played a vital role in connecting towns like Aurora, Missouri, a community that flourished in the late 19th and early 20th centuries due to its significant lead and zinc mining industry.
+The St. Louis–San Francisco Railway, commonly known as "Frisco," played a vital role in connecting towns like Aurora, Missouri, a community that flourished in the late 19th and early 20th centuries due to its significant lead and zinc mining industry.
 The Frisco station in Aurora served as a crucial hub for both passenger travel and freight, facilitating the transportation of mined ore, agricultural products, and general commerce, which were essential for the town's economic prosperity.
 The station's architecture, with its distinctive tiled roof and broad overhangs, is characteristic of regional railway depots from the early 20th century.